 Equipment Used (Digital)

 In 2003 a Canon EOS10D digital SLR was purchased, to allow quicker submission to magazines and general ease of use for web based projects such as this.
-In late 2008 one of my Canon 10Ds was replaced by a Canon 50D, which with 15.1
+In late 2008 a Canon 50D was purchased, followed nearly a decade later by a

 Sometimes I am asked what is the secret of good railway photography.
 There really is no easy answer to this, other than the fabled quote: 'f8 and be there'.
 If there is one thing that